Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 ## Survival (optional):
 - *This rule is optional, and will different depending on your GM.
 For a classic EoV experience we recommend you use these rules.*
 - Surviving out in the wastes is not easy, especially for that of a Valor.
-You must keep yourself rest, fed and ready for the challenges ahead of you,
+You must keep yourself rest, fed and ready for the challenges ahead of you.
+-